Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

 GENERAL COMMENTS:

-32.9 million head.
-Boxed beef prices were mixed on Friday, with choice down
+higher.
+Boxed beef prices were mixed, with choice down $1.08 and select up

 Copyright DTN.
 All rights reserved.
 Disclaimer.